Matric Rewrite Centres | Everything You Need to Know

 Therefore, students must choose a centre with a high success rate, which is affordable, and which offers classes that fit their needs.
 Students will also need to create a study schedule to revise independently.

-These are important factors to consider when deciding on a matric rewrite centre.
+The following are important factors to consider when deciding on a matric rewrite centre:

 • Location and accessibility